Retail Analytics: 101

 i.e. What should be my next action to help me increase sales or decrease cost?

-Many larger organisations have had a head start in this data revolution.
+Many larger organizations have had a head start in this data revolution.
 With deeper pockets and well-crafted data strategies, many have already made significant technological investments to cement their lead.

 Does this mean that all is lost for the little guys?